Unified Work Embeddings: Contrastive Learning of a Bidirectional Multi-task Ranker: Abstract

 \section{Abstract}

-Workforce transformation across diverse industries has driven an increased demand for specialized natural language processing capabilities.
-Nevertheless, tasks derived from work-related contexts inherently reflect real-world complexities, characterized by long-tailed distributions, extreme multi-label target spaces, and scarce data availability.
-The rise of generalist embedding models prompts the question of their performance in the work domain, especially as progress in the field has focused mainly on individual tasks.
-To this end, we introduce WorkBench, the first unified evaluation suite spanning six work-related tasks formulated explicitly as ranking problems, establishing a common ground for multi-task progress.
-Based on this benchmark, we find significant positive cross-task transfer, and use this insight to compose task-specific bipartite graphs from real-world data, synthetically enriched through grounding.
-This leads to Unified Work Embeddings (UWE), a task-agnostic bi-encoder that exploits our training-data structure with a many-to-many InfoNCE objective, and leverages token-level embeddings with task-agnostic soft late interaction.
-UWE demonstrates zero-shot ranking performance on unseen target spaces in the work domain, enables low-latency inference by caching the task target space embeddings, and shows significant gains in macro-averaged MAP and RP@10 over generalist embedding models.
+Applications in labor market intelligence demand specialized NLP systems for a wide range of tasks, characterized by extreme multi-label target spaces, strict latency constraints, and multiple text modalities such as skills and job titles.
+These constraints have led to isolated, task-specific developments in the field, with models and benchmarks focused on single prediction tasks.
+Exploiting the shared structure of work-related data, we propose a unifying framework, combining a wide range of tasks in a multi-task ranking benchmark, and a flexible architecture tackling text-driven work tasks with a single model.
+The benchmark, WorkBench, is the first unified evaluation suite spanning six work-related tasks formulated explicitly as ranking problems, curated from real-world ontologies and human-annotated resources.
+WorkBench enables cross-task analysis, where we find significant positive cross-task transfer.
+This insight leads to Unified Work Embeddings (UWE), a task-agnostic bi-encoder that exploits our training-data structure with a many-to-many InfoNCE objective, and leverages token-level embeddings with task-agnostic soft late interaction.
+UWE demonstrates zero-shot ranking performance on unseen target spaces in the work domain, and enables low-latency inference with two orders of magnitude fewer parameters than best-performing generalist models (Qwen3-8B), with $+4.4$ MAP improvement. \looseness -1